The opportunity for advertisers with Contextual CTV

 - 43% of people 35-54 watch daily and 22% of users 55+ watch daily

-Marketers will seek ways to translate viewer information into targeting advertising across apps and streaming platforms
+Marketers no need to translate real-time viewer information into targeting advertising across apps and streaming platforms in order to make the most of their budgets

 Unlike linear television, CTV is far more accessible to advertisers and provides advertisers with superior control and precision around targeting signals beyond scheduled programming or active content viewing.
-CTV offers the intersection of display’s precision targeting capabilities with high-quality, long-form tv environments, reaching consumers in the moments that matter.
+CTV advertising offers the intersection of display’s precision targeting capabilities and metrics with high-quality, long-form tv environments, reaching a target audience in the moments that matter.

 As CTV evolves and matures, advertisers need to have tools to take advantage of the unique capabilities of the format without losing the kind of brand safety and optimization data they’ve come to expect in other types of channels.